 Scientific Visitor Programme at the ESO Headquarters

 The length of the visits can vary from about one month to a maximum of one year.
 For distinguished scientists multiple visits over a period of 2-3 years can also be approved.
 Applications for shorter visits are handled directly by the Head of the Office for Science.
-Ph.D. students or scientists without an affiliation cannot apply within this programme.
+Ph.D. students or scientists without an affiliation at the time during the entire time of the planned visit cannot apply within this programme.

-Currently (2013), the programme has resources (budget and office space) to host the equivalent of 4-5 visitors/month.
-A visitor has the status of Unpaid Associate and receives a fixed allowance to cover the living expenses while at ESO.
+Currently (2015), the programme has resources (budget and office space) to host the equivalent of 4-5 visitors/month.
+A visitor receives a fixed allowance to cover the living expenses while at ESO.
 Visitors can rent ESO apartments when available.
 Travel expenses to and from ESO are also generally reimbursed.

 How Scientific Visitors are Selected

-Upon his/her arrival the visitor is supported by the secretary of the VSC on the administrative aspects of the visits.
-The contact person (the scientific collaborator at ESO or a member of the staff identified at the time of the invitation) has the task of introducing the visitor to the aspects of the scientific and non-scientific life at ESO.
+Upon his/her arrival, the visitor is supported by the secretary of the scientific visitor programme, Pam Bristow (firstname.lastname@example.org), on the administrative aspects of their visit.
+The contact person (the scientific collaborator at ESO or a member of the staff identified at the time of the invitation) has the task of introducing the visitor to the scientific life at ESO.
 An office is assigned to every approved visitor, as well as a computer terminal and an account.
 The offices are generally for a single person but depending on the seniority and the available office space assigned to this purpose at the time of the visit, office sharing can become necessary.